National War Memorial, Pune – A Tour

 Conclusion

-Exploring the National War Memorial won’t take you more than 40 minutes, but when you combine the tour with the Southern Command Museum it can offer you a great experience.
-The memorial will instill in you the sense of pride of being an Indian.
-On a personal level, it evoked in me many questions on the futility of the war and its necessity.
+The memorial will instil in you the sense of pride of being an Indian.
+On a personal level, it evoked in me many questions about the futility of the war and its necessity.
+You can also drop by if you are visiting places near Pune for 2 days.

 You may also like